We are a small, fully qualified and insured, deer management group operating across the south of England and Wales.

 The Prickets will form small groups of 4 or 5 relatively quickly.
 When this happens the trick is to try and take two from the same group if you have an opportunity.
 Although, and this cannot be stressed enough, only if you are 100% sure of your first shot.
 With sound moderators the bucks are unlikely to know where the source of danger is located, often the loudest noise they hear is the bullet strike.
 It is not uncommon for them to run towards you!!

-Prickets are usually excellent table animals, and the other (significant) advantage is that they are certainly a lot easier to lug about than the older beasts!
+Prickets are excellent table animals, and the other (significant) advantage is that they are certainly a lot easier to extract than the older beasts!

 0 Comments